AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### Static content deployment

 A new backend theme (`magento/spectrum`) was added to support integration with Adobe Experience Platform.
-As a result, static file generation does not work correctly after upgrading to Adobe Commerce 2.4.5 on cloud infrastructure.
+As a result, static file generation does not work correctly after upgrading to Adobe Commerce 2.4.5 on cloud infrastructure if you use the [`SCD_MATRIX`](https://devdocs.magento.com/cloud/env/variables-deploy.html#scd_matrix) deployment strategy.

 If you use the `SCD_MATRIX` configuration, you must add the new `magento/spectrum` theme to your `.magento.env.yaml` file or your custom static content deploy command.